revaturelabs/interviewquestions/Bigdata.md

 - Also, only one partition can be allocated per executor.
 This means, only 10 out of the 240 executors are used (10 nodes with 24 cores, each running one executor).

-- If the number is chosen too high, the overhead of managing the partition by the scheduler adds up and decreases performance.
-In some cases, for very small partitions, it might even exceed the execution time itself.

-- The recommended number of partitions is between two to three times the number of executors.
-In our case, 600 = 10 x 24 x 2.5 would be an appropriate number of partitions.

 </details>
 </blockquote>